 - Complete trade (manufacturer’s brand) name(s) from the label(s) of the pesticide(s) used

 - The EPA registration number(s) from the label(s) of the pesticide(s) used

 - Reasonable estimate of the amount of pesticide(s) used and, if applicable, the actual rate of application expressed in reasonable and understandable terms

-- A reasonable estimate of the time, air temperature, and average wind speed and direction at the site of outdoor pesticide applications, excluding applications of pesticides in general structural pest control and termite pest control within 10 feet of a building
+- A reasonable estimate of time, air temperature, and average wind speed and direction at the site of outdoor pesticide applications, excluding applications for general structural pest control and termite pest control within 10 feet of a building

 Pesticide dealers are required to keep and maintain records of sales and distribution of restricted-use pesticides for three years in a neat and legible condition.
 These records must be available for inspection at reasonable times during regular business hours.
 Records shall contain the following information: